Paradise in Illusion by Japanese Artista in Modern Ages

 One set has been possessed by the Shizuoka Prefectural Museum of Art named "Birds and Animals in the Flower Garden"(a set of six-fold screens).

-The other set is owned by The Shin'enkan Foundation in Los Angels.It is a part of the Price collection which represents Japanese Art collectors in America.It's named "Bird, Animals and Flowering Plants" Both pieces are meticulously coloured and are full of unique animals and birds, using very similar painting methods.
+The other set is owned by The Shin'enkan Foundation in Los Angels.It is a part of the Price collection which represents Japanese Art collectors in America.It's named "Bird, Animals and Flowering Plants"

 However, neither of them have any data or documents that explain details of the painter's lives or historical background of the screeens.